BE’s PR & Marketing Officer Julie Tucker has been invited by Samantha Cameron to a reception for charity champions at No 10 Downing Street.

 Since then she has helped to raise hundreds of thousands of pounds for Meningitis Research Foundation, conducted awareness talks at schools and universities, as well as campaigned tirelessly for the introduction of the new Meningitis B vaccine into the childhood immunisation programme.
 As a Cancer Campaigns Ambassador Julie works with her local MP and local media to promote the charity’s campaigns for standardised packaging on cigarettes and the promotion of early diagnosis.

 MP for Hendon, Dr Matthew Offord, nominated Julie for the accolade, along with fellow Cancer Campaigns Ambassador Barbara Freedman who has been fundraising for Cancer Research UK for 53 years.

 Julie’s most recent charity challenge has been to learn how to salsa in order to take part in a ‘Strictly Come Dancing’ style event, ‘Dancing Strictly’, in aid of North London Hospice to take place at The Arts Depot in Finchley on Saturday 7th February 2015.
-If you would like to show your support please visit her fundraising page.

 Business Environment’s ‘Giving Something Back’ Scheme donates almost 10,000 hours of paid staff time per year to support charities and good causes by sponsoring two employees on a two week volunteering mission as well as granting three days of paid leave to each employee for charity activities, actively encouraging them to engage in volunteering.